WWE News: Huge Segment For Final ‘Monday Night Raw’ Of The Year

-The love triangle storyline between Lana, Bobby Lashley and Rusev has experienced its fair share of drama — both inside and out of the ring — in recent months.
+The love triangle storyline between Lana, Bobby Lashley, and Rusev has experienced its fair share of drama — both inside and out of the ring — in recent months.
 However, the romantic angle will continue to deliver soap opera entertainment on the next episode of Monday Night Raw — which is set to take place on December 30 — as WWE has announced that Lana and Lashley will tie the knot.

 The news comes after their engagement on last week’s episode of WWE‘s flagship show.
 The plan is to officially wed the couple before 2019 is over, though it’s highly likely that the ceremony will be interrupted as wrestling weddings rarely ever go ahead without interference from vengeful superstars.

 For now, however, the parties involved are excited about the event.
-Lashley took to Twitter to celebrate the news, and even extended an invitation to Lana’s ex-husband Rusev, whom she recently got divorced from on a recent episode of the show.
+Lashley took to Twitter to celebrate the news and even extended an invitation to Lana’s ex-husband Rusev, whom she recently got divorced from on a recent episode of the show.

 “You’re all cordially invited to attend our wedding Monday, December 30!
 No better way to close out the year than watching us say “I do”… @RusevBUL.
 I’ll save you a seat!”